-Three months later, I had the chance to cross hammerhead sharks again, in Indonesia (again), on a diving cruise aboard Waow, in the east of the archipelago, in Banda Sea.
+Three months later, I had the chance to encounter hammerhead sharks again, in Indonesia (again), during a diving cruise on board the Waow, in the east of the archipelago, in Banda Sea.
 This time, the show is less stealthy!

-This year 2015 is definitely the year of the hammers, in my little diving life ...
+This year 2015 is definitely the year of hammers, in my little life as a diver...

-Updated 2018.
+Updated February 2018.
 The Waow????
-Unfortunately, this magnificent diving cruise ship that used to sail the waters of the Indonesian archipelago, and on which I had the chance to embark on in 2015, no longer exists... ????
-He unfortunately burned and sank, in Cenderawasih Bay, Indonesia, at night January 31 to February 1, 2018.
-I refer you to the message posted on their Facebook page and on their site.
+Unfortunately, this magnificent diving cruise ship that used to sail the waters of the Indonesian archipelago, and on which I had the chance to embark in 2015, no longer exists... ????
+Unfortunately, it burned and sank in the bay of Cenderawasih, Indonesia, during the night of January 31 to February 1, 2018.
+I refer you to the message published on their Facebook page and on their site.

 That said, question underwater photos, I'm not spoiled: at each of our outputs "hammers", from the archipelago of Banda to the island of Kurkap, the visi is rather rotten and my autofocus skates, unable to handle the focus in this water loaded ...

-(For non-divers: the "visibility" under water can be very changeable and vary from a few meters to more than 25m, from one site to another, from one day to another, sometimes even from one hour to another, depending on the particles and plankton in suspension, related to currents, tides, weather, etc.).
-Sharks are only seen at the very last moment, they seem to emerge from the greenish blue "fog" of the water.
+(For non-divers: underwater "visibility" can be very changeable and can vary from just a few meters to more than 25m, from one site to another, from one day to another, sometimes even from one hour to another, depending on suspended particles and plankton, linked to currents, tides, weather, etc.).
+Sharks can only be seen at the very last moment, they seem to emerge from the greenish blue "fog" of the water.

-So, I have not managed to make a single photo of hammerhead sharks...
-I must admit that Indonesian waters are probably not the most suitable for photographing these animals - and I was blown by promising names like Galapagos, Cocos Island, Bahamas...
-So many destinations to register on my "bucket list" diver!
+As a result, I haven't been able to take a single photo of hammerhead sharks...
+I have to admit that Indonesian waters are probably not the most favourable for photographing these animals - and I've been given promising names like the Galapagos, Cocos Island, the Bahamas...
+So many destinations to put on my diver's bucket list!

-In short, the only images that I have to offer you are actually screenshots, from the film made by the videographer of the Waow, Steffan Kilbywho managed to get closer to them than me.
-With his permission, I give you an excerpt below.
+In short, the only images I have to offer you are in fact screenshots, from the film made by the videographer of the Waow, Steffan Kilby...who managed to get closer to them than I did.
+With his permission, I will give you an excerpt below.

-I have fond memories of my first real face-to-face encounter with a big hammer at the Karang Hatta site in the Banda archipelago at the start of the cruise.
-He appeared in the middle of the blue boiling water, right in my line of sight, but spun at once without asking for his rest.
-No time to shoot him ...
-Frustrating.
+I keep a moving memory of my first real face-to-face with a big hammer, at the Karang Hatta site in the Banda archipelago, at the beginning of the cruise.
+It appeared in the middle of the blue mud, right in my line of sight, but immediately took off without asking for the rest.
+There was no time to take his picture... frustrating.

-Many times, during our various dives in Banda Sea, we will encounter hammers.
-But you have to get away from the reef and go palmer in the "blue" to hope to see them...
-Sharks patrol nearby, in number.
-But the weight of my bulky cameraI do not pad fast enough and scuba divers are often luckier than me to see a hammer bank in the distance.
+Several times, during our different dives in the Banda Sea, we will encounter hammers.
+But we have to move away from the reef and swim in the "blue" to hope to see them...
+The sharks patrol nearby, in numbers.
+But weighed down by my bulky cameraI don't swim fast enough, and the top divers are often luckier than I am at seeing a shoal of hammers in the distance.

-The most polished among us manage to get close enough, especially around Kurkap, a small isolated island of Moluccas, between Banda Sea and Sea of Seram.
+The most varnished among us manage however to get close enough to them, especially around Kurkap, a small isolated island in the Moluccas, between the Banda Sea and the Seram Sea.

-As for me, the only time I find myself really close to a hammer, at a distance finally making a potentially fabulous image is... just 5m from the surface, at the end of the dive, at the landing!
+As for me, the only time I really find myself close to a hammer, at a distance that finally allows me to make a potentially fabulous picture, is... at only 5m from the surface, at the end of the dive, at the landing!
 Unbelievable...

-It was in the Banda archipelago, at the Karang Hatta site again, where we dive several times in a row.
-A very big shark suddenly burst in front of us, really when we least expected it.
+It was in the Banda archipelago, at the Karang Hatta site again, where we dived several times in a row.
+A very large shark suddenly appeared in front of us, just when we were least expecting it.

-Surprised, I widen the eyes behind my mask, understanding that it is indeed a hammer, again : I quickly distinguish the flattened jaws, I see the left eye that eyeing me, a massive body, powerful, d an almost coppery gray, the lateral movement of a long tapered tail...
-The whole scrolls to 3-4 meters from me...
+Surprised, I open my eyes behind my mask, understanding that it is indeed a hammer, again : I quickly make out the flattened mouth, I see the left eye staring at me, a massive, powerful body, of an almost coppery grey, the lateral movement of a long tapering tail...
+The whole thing scrolls 3-4 meters away from me...
 Waooooow ! ! 😮

-The time to turn the camera, to try a focus, to start the video mode, the beast is already more than a vague shadow of shark in the bluish fog...
+The time to point the camera, to try a focus, to launch the video mode, the beast is already only a vague shadow of a shark in the bluish fog...

-But I'm still amazed.
-This kind of meeting is both impressive and magical.
-See evolving so closely, even a short time, such animal, it's worth all the reports of National Geographic !
+But I still marvel at it.
+This kind of encounter is both impressive and magical.
+Seeing such an animal evolve so closely, even for a short moment, is worth all the reports of National Geographic !
 The hammers really delighted our first dives.

 Sharks and men

-My non-divers do not really understand the crazy excitement that catches me in the midst of these animals.
+My non-diving friends don't quite understand the crazy excitement of diving among these animals.

-When I return from Indonesia, I have to explain to a colleague, a little taken aback by my enthusiasm, that no, it is not dangerous.
-That the sharks are not bloodthirsty animals who throw themselves like furious molosses on every human being close to them.
-That on the contrary, in scuba-diving, it is often difficult to approach them, because they are rather frightened in front of a palanquée continually releasing strings of bubbles noisy and scintillating.
-I can see that what I say surprises him.
+On my return from Indonesia, I have to explain to a colleague, who is a little taken aback by my enthusiasm, that no, it is not dangerous.
+That sharks are not bloodthirsty animals that throw themselves like angry monkeys at any human being in their vicinity.
+On the contrary, it is often difficult to get close to them when they are bottle diving, as they are rather frightened by a long line of sharks continuously releasing strings of noisy and sparkling bubbles.
+I can see that what I am saying surprises him.

-My sister was convinced, most seriously in the world, that a shark facing a man almost inevitably attacked him.
-And I, naively, thought that everyone had understood - since the time - that Spielberg's film, Jaws (1975), was fiction.
+My sister was convinced, in all seriousness, that a shark in front of a man almost inevitably attacks him.
+And I naively thought that everyone had understood - by then - that Spielberg's film, Jaws (1975), was fiction.

-But no. Most people are unaware of the actual behavior of sharks.
-And the spirits remain marked by the terrible facts of surfers and swimmers bitten by sharks, as in the meeting or in Australia.
+I don't think so.
+Most people don't know anything about how sharks actually behave.
+And minds are still scarred by the terrible stories of shark-bitten surfers and swimmers, such as in the meeting or in Australia.
 These dramas are fortunately very rare and sharks kill much less than mosquitoes, crocodiles, bees or snakes.
-But the sea is a wild environment, impossible to domesticate.
-There will always be areas and certain conditions that pose a risk for bathers and surfers.
+But the sea is a wilderness, impossible to domesticate.
+There will always be areas and certain conditions that present some risk for swimmers and surfers.

 My green minute

-As a result, sharks are not about to inspire as many good feelings as baby seals, even though they are victims of hallucinating overfishing - mainly for their fins, allegedly aphrodisiacs, which end up in soup in Asia and are traded profitably.
+As a result, sharks are not likely to inspire as many good feelings as baby seals, even though they are victims of a hallucinating overfishing - mainly for their fins, allegedly aphrodisiacs, which end up in soup in Asia and are the subject of a lucrative trade.

-We do not realize it, we are earthly, but these marine super-predators are essential to the balance of the ocean ecosystem.
-Himself vital to the planet.
-If they disappear, we are bad.
+We don't realize it, earthlings that we are, but these marine super predators are indispensable to the balance of the ocean ecosystem. itself vital to the planet.
+If they disappear, we're in trouble.

-But I prefer the shark not cute, alive and big as possible, a sign that he has managed to reach a certain maturity that will allow him to reproduce.
+But I prefer the not cute shark, alive and as big as possible, a sign that it has managed to reach a certain maturity that will allow it to reproduce.

 One thing is certain, when there are no more sharks in the oceans, it will be the beginning of the end.
 Beans, cute cats and humans.

-In short, I am very happy to have crossed as many, sharks, during this cruise aboard the Waow.
+Anyway, I'm glad I came across so many sharks during the this cruise aboard the Waow.
 It comforts.
-In addition to the hammers, we met classic black tip sharks, one or two fox sharks with their huge whip-tails and, in the Raja Ampat archipelago, a lot of carp sharks or wobbegongs and even a shy bamboo shark "walker" ...
-What hope.
+In addition to the hammers, we met classic black tip sharks, one or two fox sharks with their huge whip-tails and, in the Raja Ampat archipelago, a lot of carp sharks or wobbegongs and even a shy "walking" bamboo shark... hopefully.

-I was the guest of Waow from October 27 to November 8, 2015, for this diving cruise called "Secrets of Seram".
-All opinions expressed here remain 100 % mine.
+I was a guest of the Waow from 27 October to 8 November 2015, for this diving cruise called "Secrets of Seram".
+All the opinions expressed here remain 100 % mine.